SOUTHAMPTON'S Iain Percy was denied a third consecutive Olympic gold medal in the last 100 metres of a dramatic final race at Weymouth.

 Simpson added: "You are never 100% confident.
 We didn't get it right and can't blame anyone but ourselves.
 We had a great regatta overall, and we are really frustrated.
-We tried our hardest, but it wasn't to be."
+We tried our hardest, but it

 The British pair came into the medal race with a comfortable lead, knowing fourth place or better would guarantee them gold.